mahdibland/V2RayAggregator/README.md

 ### Tips
 - If you see an IP repeated more than once it's usually because of the different ports.
-- (Group 2) Some free airports only provide 1GB of traffic or have limited time to use that's why I update the airport node every 2 hours and 30 minutes. so if you want to use them set the auto-update option on your client to get fresh nodes.
+- (Group 2) Some free airports only provide 1GB of traffic or have limited time to use that's why I update the airport node every 2 hours. so if you want to use them set the auto-update option on your client to get fresh nodes.
 - (Group 1) Other public nodes are more stable and will be updated every 12 hours.
 - Depending on your internet provider and location, some nodes might not work.